floriankarydes/notesforever/README.md

-# AnyBackupGit
+# Any Backup

-Backup any local directory to a Git repository for easy version control.
+Backup any local macOS directory to a Git repository for easy version control.